 The Health Profession is increasingly cinematic.
 The Cinema-Television for Health Profession minor is designed for students who plan to enter careers or professional programs in medicine after graduation and are interested in working with film and television producers to disseminate accurate health information to the public.

 A minor in cinematic arts is available to USC undergraduate students in all schools and departments.
 The minor provides the opportunity for students to become familiar with various aspects of media study.

+Science visualization uses principles from animation to bring scientific data to life in revelatory ways.
 The minor in science visualization offers an introduction to science visualization methodology and practice focused in an area of relevant research.
-The minor is structured to provide the skills and knowledge needed in science visualization, and will culminate in a capstone project under the close supervision of faculty in both animation and science.
+Students must undertake a capstone project the utilizes the skills and knowledge of the field, under the close supervision of faculty in both animation and science.

 The Minor in Screenwriting covers writing for the screen from many different points of view and allows students to explore television, film and, new media writing and all of the opportunities the Division has to offer.